 The mountain is an excellent opportunity for rock climbing.
 Chambe West face, with its 1700 meters, is the longest unbroken wall in Africa.

 Mulanje: where is it?

 About sixty kilometers from the city of Blantyre, in southern Malawi, the Mulanje Massif, in Chichewa called the island in the sky, a large and spectacular granite mountain of about 650km2 stands solitary.
-The average altitude is about 2000 meters and at least a dozen peaks above 2500 meters populate this giant who has the distinction of being one of the highest mountain in southern Africa, arriving, with the Sapitwa peak, to an altitude of 3002m.
+The average altitude is about 2000 meters and at least a dozen peaks above 2500 meters populate this giant who has the distinction of being one of the highest mountain in southern and central Africa, arriving, with the Sapitwa peak, to an altitude of 3002m.

 Mulanje Mountain Forest Reserve